Wood Fence Installation in Monmouth County, NJ

 Western red cedar is naturally rot-resistant without chemical treatment.
 Cedar contains oils that repel insects and inhibit fungal growth, making it an excellent choice for homeowners who prefer a chemical-free fence material.
 Cedar picket fences weather to a distinguished silver-gray over time, or they can be sealed to preserve the original warm reddish tone.

 Cedar costs more upfront but requires less maintenance long-term.
 You won't need to stain cedar for preservation — only for color preference.
 Over a 20-year lifespan, the reduced maintenance schedule narrows the cost gap between cedar and pressure-treated pine considerably.
+For homeowners still deciding between the two materials, we published a full comparison of how wood and vinyl fencing compare over 20 years in New Jersey's climate — covering upfront cost, maintenance, and salt-air performance.

 Shadow Box Design — Privacy with Airflow